7-Step Guide to Magento Migration: +Tips, Best Practices, and Much More!

 A lot longer than you think.

-It’s difficult to say exactly how long it will take without evaluating and planning.
+It’s difficult to say exactly how long it will take to migrate magento 1 to magento 2 without evaluating and planning.
 This is why the timing is so vital.
 If you start planning too late, you’ll be caught between a rock and a hard place.
 So start planning ASAP.

-Here’s the breakdown of each stage of migration:
+Here’s the breakdown of each stage of Magento upgrade:

 Creating a migration plan